Eurostar (satellite bus): Eurostar E3000 & Eurostar Neo

 The Eurostar E3000 satellite bus was first launched in 2004 with Eutesat's Eutelsat W3A payload.
 Building upon the idea of modularity, the satellite itself can be built with several modules to serve different missions, all based around a common service module, communications module with 1,2, or 3 floors, a chemical or chemical-electric propulsion module, and scalable payload power options.
 Satellite power can be up to 16 kW (16,000 W) stored in either NiH2 or Lithium-Ion batteries.
 The solar array's wingspan is also scalable, and capable of deploying to be up to 45 meters wide.
 The spacecraft's maximum launch mass has increased to 6.4 tonnes, while its telecommunications payload capacity has been increased to up to 120 installed high-power amplifiers/transponders.
 In 2018, Airbus D&S launched the first E3000e - a modified E3000 with all-electric propulsion, removing the standard propulsion module and over 2000 kg of excess mass with it.
-SES-12 for SES S.A. was the first customer for the E3000e in June 2018.
+SES-12 for SES was the first customer for the E3000e in June 2018.
 At least 48 x E3000 and E3000e satellite busses had been built and launched by the end of 2018.

 An improved model based on the E3000e called the Eurostar Neo was announced in 2017, offering electric, hybrid, or chemical propulsion, in addition to a scalable power range of 7 kW to 25 kW.
 In 2021 the first Eurostar Neo, Eutelsat Hot Bird 13F, started final integration.

 As of 2020, a total of 84 Eurostar satellites had been ordered, with 6 E3000e satellites already in operation.